bluenviron/gomavlib/README.md

 ## Features

 * Decodes and encodes Mavlink v2.0 and v1.0.
 Supports checksums, empty-byte truncation (v2.0), signatures (v2.0), message extensions (v2.0)
-* Dialects are optional, the library can work a standard dialect (standard dialects are provided in directory `dialects/`), a custom dialect or no dialect at all.
-A dialect generator is provided to convert XML-based custom dialects into their Go representation.
+* Dialects are optional, the library can work with standard dialects (standard dialects are provided in directory `dialects/`), custom dialects or no dialects at all.
+In case of custom dialects, a dialect generator is available in order to convert XML definitions into their Go representation.
 * Provides a high-level API (`Node`) with:
   * ability to communicate with multiple endpoints in parallel:
     * serial